Open energy system models: State projects

 State-sponsored open source projects in any domain are a relatively new phenomena.

 As of 2017, the European Commission now supports several open source energy system modeling projects to aid the transition to a low-carbon energy system for Europe.
 The Dispa-SET project (below) is modeling the European electricity system and hosts its codebase on GitHub.
 The MEDEAS project, which will design and implement a new open source energy-economy model for Europe, held its kick-off meeting in February 2016.
 As of February 2017, the project had yet to publish any source code.
 The established OSeMOSYS project (below) is developing a multi-sector energy model for Europe with Commission funding to support stakeholder outreach.
 The flagship JRC-EU-TIMES model however remains closed source.

 The United States NEMS national model is available but nonetheless difficult to use.
 NEMS does not classify as an open source project in the accepted sense.

 A 2021 research call from the European Union Horizon Europe scientific research funding program expressly sought energy system models that are open source.

 Surveys

 A survey completed in 2021 investigated the degree to which open energy-system modeling frameworks support flexibility options, broken down by supply, demand, storage, sector coupled, and network response.
 Of the frameworks surveyed, none supported all types, which suggests that the soft coupling of complementary frameworks could provide more holistic assessments of flexibility.
 Even so, most candidates opt for perfect foresight and do not natively admit probabilistic actions or explicit behavioral responses.

 Electricity sector models

-Open electricity sector models are confined to just the electricity sector.
-These models invariably have a temporal resolution of one hour or less.
-Some models concentrate on the engineering characteristics of the system, including a good representation of high-voltage transmission networks and AC power flow.
-Others models depict electricity spot markets and are known as dispatch models.
-While other models embed autonomous agents to capture, for instance, bidding decisions using techniques from bounded rationality.
-The ability to handle variable renewable energy, transmission systems, and grid storage are becoming important considerations.
+Open electricity sector models have a temporal resolution of one hour or less.
+Some models focus on engineering characteristics, such as high-voltage transmission networks and AC power flow.
+Dispatch models depict electricity spot markets.
+Other models embed autonomous agents to capture, for instance, bidding decisions using techniques from bounded rationality.
+The ability to handle variable renewable energy, transmission systems, and grid storage have become important considerations.